The-Hack-Pack/uga-scs-competitive-hacking.github.io/docs/PasswordCracking/Level1/protected.md

 import TabItem from '@theme/TabItem';

 # Protected
-Password Cracking | Medium - Protected
+Password Cracking | Level 1 - Protected
 ## Challenge
 We have intercepted a PDF file but it seems to be protected with a password.
 Can you find a way through?